fatih/vim-go/README.md

 	:Fmt

-Run quickly go run on your current main package
+Build and run your current main package, useful for experimentation:

 	:Gorun

-Go to a declaration under your cursor or give an identifier
+Go to a declaration under your cursor or identifier

 	:Godef
 	:Godef <identifier>

-Run go test in current directory.
+Test your _test.go files via in your current directory.
 Errors are populated in quickfix window.

 	:Gotest

 Build your package.
-It doesn't create any output binary.
+It doesn't create any output binary (to not pollute your working directory).
 Errors are populated in quickfix window.

 	:make